eliranwong/bible/README.md

 To develop a command line version of bible app

 To develop a cross-platform mobile app
+Materials for building mobile apps are placed separately at https://github.com/eliranwong/DartBible-Flutter

 # progress
 The command line version is taking shape ...